 Particles which may travel a finite length, e.g., muon, charged pions.

-short life particles that need to decay in Geant4
+short life particles that decay immediately in Geant4

 K0 "decays" immediately into K0S or K0L, and then K0S/ K0L decays according to its life time and decay modes.

-Gammas and optical photons are distinguished in the simulation view, though both are the same particle (photons with different energies).
-For example, optical photons are used for Cerenkov light and scintillation light.
+Gamma and optical photon are distinguished in the simulation view, though both are the same particle (photons with different energies).
+For example, optical photon is used for Cerenkov light and scintillation light.

-Geantinos and charged geantinos are virtual particles for simulation which do not interact with materials and undertake transportation processes only.
+Geantino and charged geantino are virtual particles for simulation which do not interact with materials and undertake transportation processes only.

 Any kinds of nucleus can be used in Geant4, such as alpha(He-4), uranium-238 and excited states of carbon-14.
+In addition, Geant4 provides hyper-nuclei.
 Nuclei in Geant4 are divided into two groups from the viewpoint of implementation.